Explore the region. Get involved in your community. Experience moments of joy.

-Sean Bianco was born in Stockton, California in 1966.
+Sean Bianco was born in Stockton.
 He began his passionate journey into the world of music with violin and viola lessons at the age of 8.
 He studied in the Suzuki violin program and privately for 10 years while performing in recitals and in several regional youth orchestras.

 When Sean was 11, one of his favorite things to do was go to garage sales on Saturday morning on his bike.
 One fateful day, an album caught his eye.
 It was a highlights record of La Gioconda with Zinka Milanov, Giuseppe di Stefano and Leonard Warren.
 He was hooked.
 That record, to this day, holds a very special place in his collection.
 Around the same time Sean also began to collect 78 records of all the great opera singers and also developed a passion for the voice of Mario Lanza.

 When he was 17 he began to sing in his high school choir and quickly became a featured soloist, winning many top awards at regional solo festivals and competitions.
 Sean also participated in several summer music programs and master classes.
 He studied voice and violin at the University of the Pacific and continued his singing and conducting training at Chapman College.
 In 1989, Sean was a finalist in the Metropolitan Opera Regional Vocal Competition.

 Sean has performed with the Los Angeles Opera and the opera companies of Stockton, Sacramento and Orange County.
 He has also appeared as a soloist with the Stockton, Sacramento, Napa and Merced symphonies.

 Sean has conducted children's musical theater, as well as the Sacramento Opera Chorus in concerts.
 His conducting credits also include Davis Comic Opera, Runaway Stage, Capitol Opera, Orange County Lyric Opera and Light Opera Theater of Sacramento and Verismo Opera.
 Sean's conducting hero is "The Maestro", Arturo Toscanini.